Substra/substra-documentation/docs/source/documentation/concepts.rst

 Assets
 ------

 Assets are a set of files which are required to run a compute plan.
-In order to enable the privacy-preserving machine learning, different types of assets live within the platform: datasets, algorithms, models, metrics, tasks and compute plans.
+In order to enable the privacy-preserving machine learning, different types of assets live within the platform: datasets, algorithms, models, tasks and compute plans.

 Dataset
 ^^^^^^^